robboworld/scratchduino-blockly/README.md

 * Block`s order matters!
 Blocks are executing consequentially top-to-bottom, so, for example, you should program button event handlers primarily.
-* Control signal to robot engine discards effect of previous such signal so you should make cycles? conditional operators and, especially, their combinations very carefully.
+* Control signal to robot engine discards effect of previous such signal so you should make cycles, conditional operators and, especially, their combinations very carefully.
 * Block "while program is running" cyclically repeats action placed inside until user press stop button.
 User must ensure that actions inside this block don`t interrupt other robot controlling signal inside a program.